 By Liz Carlson

-Filled with narrow cobblestone streets, whitewashed houses with hidden patios, outdoor cafes and historic monuments left and right, Córdoba is incredible anytime of the year, but in May it’s magical!
+Filled with narrow cobblestone streets, whitewashed houses with hidden patios, and outdoor cafes and historic monuments left and right, Córdoba is incredible anytime of the year, but in the spring it’s magical!
 Córdoba in May is famous all over Spain because it hosts many festivals and cultural events throughout the month.
 The whole city is covered with blooming, colorful flowers, and everywhere you can catch whiffs of fragrant orange blossoms.
-Here are 5 of the most famous festivals held in May in Córdoba.
+Here are five of the most famous festivals held in May in Córdoba.

 4. Patios: Hands down this is my favorite festival in Córdoba.
-Owing to the hot, dry climate in Córdoba, since antiquity, houses have been built around a central, open patio filled with fountains, wells, plants, and you guessed it, tons of flowers!
-Most of these patios are in private houses, but for a week every May, they are open to the public during a competition for the most beautiful patio.
-Families all year growing these amazing plants to show off during the festival.
+Owing to the hot, dry climate, since antiquity, houses have been built around a central, open patio filled with fountains, wells, plants, and you guessed it, tons of flowers!
+Most of these patios are in private houses, but for a week every May they are open to the public during a competition for the most beautiful patio.
+Families spend all year growing amazing plants to show off during the festival.
 There are maps available with open patios listed, previous winners, and even suggested routes.
-If you are going to make it down to Córdoba for one of these festivals, make it patios!
+If you are going to make it down to Córdoba for one of these festivals, make it patios.

 5. Feria: The annual fair (feria) in Córdoba is held at the end of May, the culmination of a month of amazing and visually stunning festivals.
-Perhaps the most famous feria in Spain is held in Sevilla, an hour of away from Córdoba.
+The most famous feria in Spain is held in Sevilla, an hour of away from Córdoba.
 But unlike in Sevilla, the casetas (tents) where people eat, drink and dance in the shade in Córdoba are open to the public; you don’t need to know anyone or have an invitation to enter.
 Inside, you can dance the day and night away with many people dressed in the traditional flamenco dresses and gypsy costumes.
 Horses trot by carrying people in traditional Córdoba dress.
-Later, you can catch one of the many bullfights or see an outdoor concert in the evening.

 Dates of festivals change year to year.
 To check festival dates, check out this site.

-The high speed train from Madrid to Cordoba is AVE.
+Take the high speed AVE train from Madrid to Córdoba.
 The Scoopettes love this train as we feel like queens.
-Not all Spanish trains are this lux.
+Not all Spanish trains are this luxe.
 Trains from Seville take about an hour.
-Liz has lived in many cities in Spain and writes about them here.
+Tickets and info here: http://www.renfe.com/EN/viajeros/index.html